 Researchers and policymakers tend to repeat each other.
 In countless domestic and foreign publications on prostitution in the Netherlands, the number of 25,000 prostitutes working in Dutch prostitution is mentioned.
 Are there really 25,000 sex workers in the Netherlands?
 Has this always been the case?
 Does that figure never change?
 Why is it so difficult to estimate the number of sex workers?

 At first, this was 30,000.
 This last figure is an estimate made by Vanwesenbeeck et al. (1989).
-Ex sex workers, women who had done it very temporarily were included in this number.
+Ex sex workers and women who had done it temporarily were included in this number.
 This means that all former prostitutes, all people who have ever worked in prostitution, even when they had done it a few days are included in this number.
 Next this figure started to lead a life of its own, as being the number of active sex workers in the Netherlands.
-Later on, they thought that this was a bit much, and then they reduced the number to 25,000 at random.
+Later on, they thought that this was a bit toomuch, and then they reduced the number to 25,000 at random.

 Indeed, there are no reliable figures on how many men and women work as sex worker in the Netherlands.
 Nevertheless, researchers quote the old estimate as being authoritative that there are 25,000 women working in prostitution in the Netherlands every year.
-This figure is strange because it will never be more or less, even though everyone claims that the market is growing or shrinking.
+This figure is curious because it will never be more or less, even though everyone claims that the market is growing or shrinking.
 We might conclude that large numbers are more an expression of a discomfort and moral anxiety on the part of the authors than a faithful representation of the empirical reality.

 Annual and daily figures